parky0113/CITS3403/README.md

 ## Testing and Validation

-The Ditto Chat Game includes a test suite to ensure its functionality is working correctly.
+The Ditto Chat Game includes a test suite to ensure its functionality is working correctly. <br />
+There are two unit tests file for python and javascript which are in **static** folder. <br />
 To run the tests, follow these steps:

-1. Make sure you have completed the steps to set up the project locally.
-2. Open a terminal or command prompt and navigate to the project's directory.
-3. Run the following command to execute the tests:
-- flask test
-4. The test suite will run, and you will see the results in the terminal.
+### Unit Test
+To run js test file type "jest" in command line.<br />
+To run python test file run test.py file and see the result.<br />

+### Selenium Test
+To run selenium file, run selenium_test.py and see the result.<br />

 ## Development Resources